cypnk/Bare/README.md

 /posts/2018/09/22/a-new-post.md
 ```

-An optional **config.json** file can be created in the */cache* folder to override some configuration defaults.
+An optional **config.json** file can be created in the */cache* folder to override all but a handful of configuration defaults.

 There is also a [plugin](https://github.com/cypnk/Bare-Plugins) project for Bare.